-Impregnating the wood to saturation, linseed oil provides a golden hue, which will turn to amber over time.
+Impregnating the wood to saturation, linseed oil provides a golden hue, becoming amber over time.
 It deeply nourishes wood while providing flexible protection that is waterproof and abrasion-resistant.
-Raw linseed oil has a drying time of about three days or more.

 Key features of linseed oil:

-- non-film forming (as opposed to varnishes)
+- Non-film forming (as opposed to varnishes)

 - Waterproof, elastic and wear-resistant finish